 Production-Driven Reorder Points Instead of static reorder points, calculate them dynamically based on production schedules and lead times.
 If you have a large production run scheduled in three weeks and the raw material lead time is two weeks, the system should flag that now — not when you run out.

 Automated Purchase Order Generation When stock hits the reorder point, automatically draft a purchase order for the reorder quantity and route it for approval.
-The data is already there — the reorder_quantity column and the LowStockDetected event.
+The data is already there — reorder quantities and low stock events.
 Wiring them together eliminates the manual step where reorders get forgotten.

 Supplier Lead Time Tracking Record expected and actual lead times per supplier per product.
 Use this data to set smarter reorder points and to flag suppliers whose delivery performance is slipping.